mike-herman/DirectMailAPI/README.md

 The following tools are used in this app:
 - OpenAPI specification is used to specify the API endpoints and contract in the `api.pml` file.
 This file can also be used to automatically generate `pydantic` models, though it usually needs some manual tweaking.
 - [fly.io](https://fly.io) is used to deploy.
 In practice, this could be deployed in any cloud service.
 But fly.io is extremely easy to set up and use.
-- Docker is uesd to containerize the app.
+- Docker is used to containerize the app.
 - For the server, we use [FastAPI](https://fastapi.tiangolo.com/).
 FastAPI has some great features that include:
   - Integration with `pydantic` to validate inputs.
-This makes sure, for instance, you if a field requires a `float` that the API won't accept the string `"one"`.
+This makes sure, for instance, if a field requires a `float` that the API won't accept the string `"one"` (but it will accept and parse a string `"1"`).
 It's also great for ensuring a string is one of a given input list.
-  - Once you're used to the `pydantic` typing, creting endpoints is remarkably easy.
+  - Once you're used to the `pydantic` typing, creating endpoints is remarkably easy.
   - It automatically creates a `/docs` endpoint with nice documentation of the contents.
 - The code utilizes the [pydantic](https://pydantic.dev/) framework.
-- The model itself is developed in the project and consists of a pickled `sklearn` model.
+- The _predictive_ model is developed in a notebook in the project.
+It is a fitted `sklearn` pipeline that we have fitted and pickled to a file.
 - While not shown in this project, I use Postman to check both local and production APIs.

 # Project Organization

 Here's how the project is organized.
 Feel free to browse.
 - `main.py` is the main server file.
 It pulls from files in `src` directory to run the guts of the app.
-- `src` directory contains the guts of the app.
+- `src` directory contains most of the API logic.
   - `serve_model.py` will "serve" the predictive model.
 The primary function is `get_prediction` which accepts a dictionary (or `pydantic` model) with the individual's information along with the verison of the model to run.
 It returns a tuple with the prediction flag and a probability.
   - `data_model.py` contains the `pydantic` models.
 The `Lead` model contains all the information about the individual.
 - `models` directory contains the predictive model files.
 This includes both the pickled models themselves and the notebooks used to create models.